m-mizutani/backstream/README.md

 ![overview](doc/images/overview.jpg)

 The backstream provides a straightforward method to expose your local applications to the internet.
 It is a self-hosted reverse proxy that allows you to access your local applications from anywhere.
-It is particularly useful for:
+It supports both HTTP and WebSocket connections, making it particularly useful for:

 - **Testing Webhooks from External Services**: By exposing your local applications to the internet, you can test webhooks from external services.
 - **Testing Web Applications on the Internet**: You can test web applications on the internet with your web browser, which is necessary for certain web applications that require internet access.
+- **WebSocket Applications**: Test real-time applications that use WebSocket connections, such as chat applications, live updates, or collaborative tools.
 - **Easy Access to Local Applications with TLS**: Some authentication mechanisms necessitate a TLS connection to your application.
 You can set up your own TLS server using a cloud platform (e.g., Cloud Run) and backstream.

 ## Motivation